• Skip to primary navigation

 Though there are a few glamping resorts in Manitoba, one of our top picks is Moonlit Canopy in Belmont.
 These luxury, eco-friendly domes offer amazing views of the surrounding nature, full bathrooms, kitchenettes, gas stoves, and outdoor barbecues and hot tubs.
 What could be more relaxing or more romantic?!

-Have fun at the Corn and Apple Festival in Morden
+Have Fun at the Corn and Apple Festival (Morden)

 The annual Morden Corn and Apple Festival takes place every summer in the Southern Manitoba city, and is described as a weekend of “fun, food, and entertainment for the whole family”.
 Listen to live music, eat your fill of free corn and apple juice, enjoy the rides, and so much more.